 Our mission is to help businesses reach a level of web and mobile accessibility that will benefit their image, sales, and the lives of the visually impaired who are interested in their products or services.

 We will help bring your business closer to ADA compliance and free from litigation.
-With our 3-Step Solution, we utilize top industry automated software, experienced web auditors, and blind usability testers to address all your accessibility issues.
+With our 3-Step Solution, we utilize top industry automated software, experienced web developers, and blind usability testers to address all your accessibility issues.
 We don't fix these issues but we’ll provide detailed feedback including a list of recommendations, as well as work closely with your development team.
 We also can provide on-site accessibility training options including disability awareness, a half or full day of Accessibility 101 and 201 for your business at any time.
 We work really hard to provide you an ADA solution at a price that is affordable.

 David has spent most of his career working in sales, finance, product management, and accessibility.
 He is a graduate of Finance at the University of Rhode Island.
 He earned his MBA from Salve Regina University located in Newport, Rhode Island.
 In 2012, David co-founded NiteSpy which was a social networking iPhone application which connected college students with various venues including bars, lounges and clubs in any US city in real time.
 David has a strong passion for accessibility as well as working with companies and blind centers to raise awareness of ADA and its standards for online accommodation.
 He loves spending time with his family, traveling to new countries, and playing pick-up soccer with locals and friends.